ashan262/text-2-speak-in-C-plus-plus/README.md

 3:	const char* charCommand=command.c_str();
 4:	system(charCommand);

-I reammended you to see the Full program in the
+I reammended you to see the Full program in the https://github.com/Risky90/text-2-speak-in-C-plus-plus for complete Understanding.
+A star the repositery to incourage me to upload another usefull reop for you people.